First class of Catoosa From HERE to CAREER Academy signs commitment and begins studies

-Over 100 leaders, officials, students, parents and community members gathered at the Catoosa County Campus of Georgia Northwestern Technical College (GNTC) to celebrate the first “cohort” of students – 16 young people from three Catoosa high schools – who will constitute the inaugural class of the Catoosa From HERE to CAREER Academy (CCA).
+More than 100 leaders, officials, students, parents and community members gathered at the Catoosa County Campus of Georgia Northwestern Technical College (GNTC) to celebrate the first “cohort” of students -- 16 young people from three Catoosa high schools -- who will constitute the inaugural class of the Catoosa From HERE to CAREER Academy (CCA).

 CCA is a partnership between Catoosa County Public Schools and GNTC to make available to high school students specialized training in high-demand areas.
 CCA is still working toward building a campus on land donated by the Catoosa County Board of Commissioners, but they are nevertheless moving forward with their first class of students.